-Since the announcement on February 13, 2015 of the discontinuation of the operations of "SUN News" specialty service, operated by ROC Television, in which TVA Group holds a 49% interest, the Corporation has continued making capital contributions to ROC Television to cover its operating losses up to the closure date as well as costs related to the discontinuation of operations.
-A \$198,000 allowance was recorded under accounts payable and accrued liabilities at December 31, 2016 to cover those costs.
+Since the announcement on February 13, 2015 of the discontinuation of the "SUN News" specialty service, operated by ROC Television, in which TVA Group holds a 49% interest, the Corporation has made capital contributions to ROC Television to cover its operating losses up to the closure date as well as costs related to the discontinuation of operations.
+A \$198,000 allowance was recorded under accounts payable and accrued liabilities at December 31, 2017 to cover those costs.

-The partners made a capital contribution of \$2,600,000 in 2016, including \$1,274,000 from TVA Group for costs for which an allowance had already been made at the end of the previous financial year and \$1,326,000 from the other partner.
-In the previous year, the partners made a capital contribution of \$5,900,000, including \$2,891,000 from TVA Group and \$3,009,000 from the other partner.
+The partners made a capital contribution of \$2,600,000 in 2016, including \$1,274,000 from TVA Group for costs for which an allowance had already been made at the end of fiscal 2015 and \$1,326,000 from the other partner.